UPCOMING MISSIONS

 Jason-CS/Sentinel-6 will ensure continuity of sea level observations into a fourth decade.
 Like their predecessors, these satellites will provide ongoing measurements of global sea level rise – one of the most important indicators of human-caused climate change.
 The data will also support operational oceanography through improved forecasts of ocean currents as well as wind and wave conditions.
 This data will allow improvements in both short-term forecasting for weather predictions in the two- to four-week range (e.g. hurricane intensity predictions), and long-term forecasting for seasonal conditions (e.g. El Niño, La Niña).

-More Information About Sentinel 6B
+More Information About Sentinel-6B

 Roman Space Telescope